 - Repetitive enacting of roles without understanding the purpose

 - Difficulties in distinguishing between ‘pretend’ and reality

 People with autism have difficulties forming relationships; they often appear aloof and indifferent to other people.

-Many people with Asperger Syndrome want to be sociable, but may lack the social skills to interact in a conventional way.
-They find it hard to understand non-verbal signals, including facial expressions, which make it difficult for them to form and maintain social relationships with people who are unaware of their needs.
+Many people with Asperger Syndrome want to be sociable but may lack the social skills to interact in a conventional way.
+They find it hard to understand non-verbal signals, including facial expressions, which makes it difficult for them to form and maintain social relationships with people who are unaware of their needs.

 Difficulty understanding the ‘rules of society’ and identifying what is expected behaviour in different situations.